Natchez expedition

 The men were dismissed by the War Department in April 1813 as superfluous to requirements.
 After they arrived, General James Wilkinson (who had been entangled with Jackson before, during the Burr conspiracy and treason trials) ordered them to go back home as they were not needed.
 The official orders to disband were: "War Department, February 6, 1813. [to Major General Andrew Jackson] Sir: The causes of embodying and marching to New Orleans the corps under your command having ceased to exist, you will, on the receipt of this letter, consider it as dismissed from public service, and take measures to have delivered over to Major General Wilkinson all the articles of public property which may have been put into its possession.
 You will accept for the corps the thanks of the President of the United States."
-It is possible, even likely, that Wilkinson and the U.S. government generally put the brakes on Jackson as a consequence of the Burr conspiracy five years prior because as a consequence of the Burr trial and surrounding political machinations: "In 1808, Jackson refused to support Madison, Jefferson's candidate for the presidency...In the War of 1812, Madison prevented the advancement of Jackson as long as possible."
+It is possible, even likely, that Wilkinson (and the U.S. government generally) put the brakes on Jackson as a consequence of the Burr conspiracy five years prior.
+As a consequence of the Burr trial and surrounding political machinations: "In 1808, Jackson refused to support Madison, Jefferson's candidate for the presidency...In the War of 1812, Madison prevented the advancement of Jackson as long as possible."

 Jackson marched them back up the Natchez Trace, which is said to be when people first started calling him Old Hickory.
 Jackson borrowed $1,000 from James Jackson to pay for wagons to haul the sick and provision them with cornmeal, flour, and beef.
 After they returned to Nashville, Jackson sent young Thomas Hart Benton (later to become a U.S. Senator from Missouri known as "Old Bullion" Benton) to negotiate for reimbursement.
-While Benton was away in Washington, D.C, hustling to get an appropriation to cover Jackson's expenses, his brother Jesse Benton got shot in the butt in a ridiculous affair of honor, and Tom Benton blamed Jackson.
+While Benton was away in Washington, D.C, hustling to get an appropriation to cover Jackson's expenses, his brother Jesse Benton got shot in the butt in an "affair of honor," and Tom Benton blamed Jackson.
 Shortly thereafter the Jackson accosted the Benton brothers at a Nashville tavern and the Bentons, Jackson, John Coffee, Stockley D. Hays, and Alexander Donelson threw down, complete with punching, knifing, and gunfire.
-Jesse Benton shot Jackson in the shoulder.
+In the course of the Talbot's Hotel brawl Jesse Benton shot Jackson in the shoulder.
 Thomas Hart Benton reconciled with Jackson years later and eventually became his legislative ally in bank smashing.
 Jesse Benton and Andrew Jackson never came to terms.